-I listened to my cousins talk about their boyfriends and couldn’t wait for the day as and when I’d have one of my own.
+I listened to my cousins talk about their boyfriends and couldn’t wait for the day when I’d have one of my own.
 I would watch movies and see young adults in their own apartments, going to parties and taking vacations and most of all being able to live their own lives each day – not one that their parents had prepared for them.
 But now as my 27th birthday is a couple days shy of being a month away, I find myself feeling just the opposite.

 While I look forward to the day when I’m a wife and a successful business owner (still undecided about kids) and I’m able to travel with my husband to all the places I’ve saved to my Pinterest “Adventures” board, every now and then an overwhelming feeling of nostalgia creeps in and makes me wish for a split second that I could relive some of my happiest moments as a child…and then there’s always those things I want to do over.

 I wasn’t a bad kid by any means, but boy was I a sneaky teenager.
 I got into lots of compromising situations because I wanted to do things my way and by the time I got to college, I had given up (most of) my sneaky ways and fell into my role as an adult.
 However, one reoccurring theme in my life since I’ve grown in my spiritual walk is that I should’ve listened to some of the advice that was given to me.